vidispine/hull/hull/README.md

 But besides allowing to define more complex applications with HULL you could also use it to wrap simple Kubernetes Objects you would otherwise either deploy via kubectl (being out-of-line from the management perspective with helm releases) or have to write a significant amount of Helm boilerplate templates to achieve this.

 The base structure of the `values.yaml` understood by HULL is given here in the next section.
 This essentially forms the single interface for producing and consuming HULL based charts.
 Any object is only created in case it is defined and enabled in the `values.yaml`, this means you might want to pre-configure objects for consumers that would just need to enable them if they want to use them.

 At the top level of the YAML structure, HULL distinguishes between `config` and `objects`.
 While the `config` sub-configuration is intended to deal with chart specific settings such as metadata and product settings, the concrete Kubernetes objects to be rendered are specified under the `objects` key.
+An additional third top level key named `version` is allowed as well, when this is being set to the HULL charts version for example during the parent Helm Charts release pipeline it will automatically populate the label `vidispine.hull/version`on all objects indicating the HULL version that was used to render the objects.

 ### _The `config` section_